baumschubser/SignalTextBackupViewer/README.md

 # SignalTextBackupViewer
 A comfortable view of your SignalPlaintextBackup.xml

-This is a super early version.

 ![A screenshot of the current version](screenshot.png "This is what it looks like on my PC.")

 # Features
-* Sorts messages by contact
+* Sorts messages by contact in collapseable threads
 * Displays name next to number (if available)
 * Marks received and sent messages